![]() |

 The shaft is made of stainless steel, for maximum strength and rigidity.

-The normal shank diameter (7.0mm) fits the peg holders on Selmer and Buffet
+The normal shank diameter (7.0mm) fits the peg holders on most Selmer and

-bass clarinets, but other diameters can be specified.
-It can be ordered
+Buffet bass clarinets, but other diameters can be ordered.
+It can

-with either a conventional rubber tip or a Wolf Super Endpin ball-type
+be supplied with either a conventional rubber tip or a Wolf Super Endpin

-To order online, click here * When ordering, please specify minimum length (the distance from the ground up to the bottom of the peg holder sleeve, with the player standing and holding the instrument in the normal playing position) * Please note that shipping charges for an item of this size vary widely for various countries outside North America, so an adjustment may be necessary
+When ordering, please specify minimum length (the distance from the ground up to the bottom of the peg holder sleeve, with the player standing and holding the instrument in the normal playing position).
+Please note that the diameter of the shank for a particular instrument must be specified accurately (if in doubt, the existing peg should be measured with electronic calipers), or the peg will not fit correctly.
+Please email for ordering, payment and shipping information

 Bass clarinet belly stick For those who prefer to use